History of libraries: United Kingdom

 Salford Museum and Art Gallery first opened in November 1850 as "The Royal Museum & Public Library", as the first unconditionally free public library in England.
 The library in Campfield, Manchester was the first library to operate a free lending library without subscription in 1852.
 Norwich lays claims to being the first municipality to adopt the Public Libraries Act 1850 (which allowed any municipal borough with a population of 100,000 or more to introduce a halfpenny rate to establish public libraries – although not to buy books).
 Norwich was the eleventh library to open, in 1857, after Winchester, Manchester, Liverpool, Bolton, Kidderminster, Cambridge, Birkenhead and Sheffield.

-Another important act was the Education Act 1870, which increased literacy and thereby the demand for libraries.
+Another important act was the Elementary Education Act 1870, which increased literacy and thereby the demand for libraries.
 By 1877, more than 75 cities had established free libraries, and by 1900 the number had reached 300.
 This finally marks the start of the public library as we know it.
 And these acts influenced similar laws in other countries, such as the US.

 But World War II brought nightly bombing raids from the German air force, and libraries in England suffered.
 While libraries in London had mostly made provisions for evacuating their irreplaceable stock, libraries in smaller towns and cities were also under threat from the German Luftwaffe, especially cities such as Coventry and Plymouth.
 Valuable holdings in towns with a larger library system distributed their irreplaceable resources to branch libraries.
 Some libraries photographed resources and then sent the negatives to a country town.
 Others made microfilms.

-Unfortunately, some libraries lost entire collections from the German bombs.
+Some libraries lost entire collections from the German bombs.
 Both Coventry and Plymouth lost most, if not all, of their holdings.
-At Coventry, many important manuscripts were lost, including the account books of many of the cities medieval trading guilds such as the Drapers’ Company (1523-1764) and the Tanners’ Company (1605-early 1800s).
+At Coventry, many important manuscripts were lost, including the account books of many of the cities medieval trading guilds such as the Drapers' Company (1523–1764) and the Tanners' Company (1605-early 1800s).
 Also lost at Coventry were the complete files of the local newspapers.
 At Plymouth, after eight hours of bombing, nothing remained.

-At Liverpool, librarians working at the Central Library had placed their books in the building's basement while awaiting the books' evacuation to a more rural part of the country.
+Librarians working at the Liverpool Central Library had placed their books in the building's basement while awaiting the books' evacuation to a more rural part of the country.
 But in May 1941, the library suffered a devastating bomb attack that destroyed many of the holdings, including the master catalog and other bibliographic tools.

 United States

+In the early decades after the formation of the United States, there were a growing number of community subscription libraries, along with mercantile and athenaeum libraries.
+The mercantile libraries were intended for members of trade groups and employees working in various industries.
+Athenaeums were typically formed by social or intellectual associations as combinations of libraries, art galleries, museums, music halls, and cultural event centers.
+The Boston Athenaeum, Athenaeum of Philadelphia, Portsmouth Athenaeum in New Hampshire, and the Salem Athenaeum in Massachusetts were all started before 1815.
+The Redwood Library and Athenaeum boasts its origins as far back as 1747.